New England Literature Program: The academic program

 NELP students earn 9 hours of credit.
 While NELP’s academic work is said to be taught as a single integrated academic experience, the credits nonetheless appear on transcripts as three separate courses.

-The program is grounded in the writings of 18th and 19th-century writers such as Nathaniel Hawthorne, Ralph Waldo Emerson, Henry David Thoreau, Emily Dickinson, Frederick Douglass, and Herman Melville, as well as more modern writers like Sarah Orne Jewett, Robert Frost, Wallace Stevens, Carolyn Chute, E. E. Cummings, Louise Glück, Galway Kinnell, and Cheryl Savageau In particular, Thoreau's Walden has been described as the Bible of NELP.
+The program is grounded in the writings of 18th and 19th-century writers such as Nathaniel Hawthorne, Ralph Waldo Emerson, Henry David Thoreau, Emily Dickinson, Frederick Douglass, and Herman Melville, as well as more modern writers like Sarah Orne Jewett, Robert Frost, Wallace Stevens, Carolyn Chute, E. E. Cummings, Louise Glück, Galway Kinnell, Jorie Graham, Morgan Talty, Ruth Stone, and Cheryl Savageau.
+In particular, Thoreau's Walden has been described as the Bible of NELP.

 NELP's curriculum prioritizes creative writing, especially journal writing.
 The courses at NELP are graded based on the students' completion of a reading list, journal work, and class participation.

 Alumni

 The NELP program has had participants who have gone on to careers in writing and the arts.
-Among those Mark Leibovich, a writer for the New York Times; Diane Cook, formerly a producer at Public Radio International's This American Life and author of Man V. Nature, a 2014 book of short stories published by Harper Collins; Chicago Tribune columnist Eric Zorn; food journalist Francis Lam; indie folk singer Chris Bathgate; and bluegrass singer Rebecca Frazier.
+Among those are Mark Leibovich, a writer for the New York Times; Diane Cook, formerly a producer at Public Radio International's This American Life and author of Man V. Nature, a 2014 book of short stories published by Harper Collins; Chicago Tribune columnist Eric Zorn; food journalist Francis Lam; indie folk singer Chris Bathgate; and bluegrass singer Rebecca Frazier.

 In 2018, alumna Dana Nessel was elected Attorney General of the State of Michigan.